-Analysis | Will Mark Meadows get charged with a crime for not cooperating with the Jan.
+Analysis | Will Mark Meadows be charged with a crime for not cooperating with the Jan.
 6 committee?

 Bannon tried to claim executive privilege, but he wasn’t working in the White House in the months leading up to Jan.
 6. Meadows was, at the highest level.

 To that end, Meadows is claiming a specifically broad type of executive privilege: absolute immunity.
 It aims to do exactly what its name suggests — protect him from any congressional oversight while he was doing his job.
-His lawyer, George Terwilliger, has in a statement said: “He has maintained consistently that as a former Chief of Staff he cannot be compelled to appear for questioning and that he as a witness is not licensed to waive Executive Privilege claimed by the former president.”
+His lawyer, George Terwilliger, has said in a written statement: “He has maintained consistently that as a former Chief of Staff he cannot be compelled to appear for questioning and that he as a witness is not licensed to waive Executive Privilege claimed by the former president.”

 The committee doesn’t deny that Meadows has some protected conversations with the president.
-What they argue is that Meadows should be okay talking about the texts and emails he already turned over to the committee.
+What it argues is that Meadows should be okay talking about the texts and emails he already turned over to the committee.
 “We are entitled to ask Mr. Meadows about the non-privileged materials he has produced to us,” Rep. Liz Cheney (R-Wyo.), an outspoken member of the Jan.
 6 committee, said in arguing for Meadows’s contempt citation.

-The committee could also argue that it’s not the past president who decides to invoke executive privilege, said Mike Stern, a former lawyer for Congress.
-It’s the current president, and President Biden definitely hasn’t extended such protection to Meadows.
+The committee also could argue that it is not the past president who decides to invoke executive privilege, said Mike Stern, a former lawyer for Congress.
+It’s the current president, and President Biden definitely has not extended such protection to Meadows.

 “This is a heavy lift for them,” he said